-The ride today takes us along quiet backroads lined with olives trees and through chestnut forests to the highest point in Chianti for breathtaking views.
+This morning you ride through olive groves and chestnut forests to the highest point in Chianti for breathtaking views.
 We then drop down to the village of San Gusmé, which has been inhabited since the 8th century.
 A short walk around the medieval walls rewards you with gorgeous views over a sea of vineyards.
-Then ride south into a completely different terrain as we leave the green wooded hills of Chianti for the wide-open spaces of the Crete Senesi.
+We then ride south into a completely different terrain as we leave the green wooded hills of Chianti for the wide-open spaces of the Crete Senesi.
 Those who have seen the films “Stealing Beauty” or “The English Patient” will recognize this starkly beautiful landscape of barren rolling hills topped by stone farmhouses and solitary cypress trees.
-Stop for lunch in the lovely hamlet of San Giovanni d'Asso.
-After lunch, ride to the walled village of San Quirico d'Orcia and check into the Villa del Capitano, your home for the next two nights.
-Tonight’s dinner is at a local trattoria.
-Overnight San Quirico.
+Stop for lunch at a quaint local trattoria in the lovely hamlet of Chiusure.
+After lunch, ride to Montalcino, a magnificent hill top village and home to one of Italy's finest wines, "Brunello di Montalcino".
+Check into the Vecchia Oliviera, a charming small, family run hotel featuring epic views over a patchwork of vineyards, olive groves and stone farmhouses and hamlets.
+Tonight’s dinner is at the Grappolo Blu, a lovely trattoria with an incredible wine list featuring decaces old Brunello, should you wish to treat yourself.
+Overnight Montalcino.
 Hotel, breakfast and dinner included.

 Today we have a gorgeous ride through the wonderful Orcia Valley, where you’ll see the iconic rolling hills famous from postcards and calendars.
 Take small roads that wind their way up, over, around, and between tiny villages such as Monticchiello, where we’ll stop for a stroll and a coffee break.
 Then ride for another hour or so to the hilltop town of Montepulciano, renowned for its Vino Nobile wine.
 You have time to explore the city's colorful streets and Renaissance palazzi, do a bit of shopping, and then stop for lunch at one of the many restaurants.
 Afterwards, ride to the perfect Renaissance town of Pienza, which was designed and built by a local boy who made it big: Pope Pius II, who decreed that his home town was to become a center of art and humanistic scholarship.
 It was completely rebuilt between 1459 – 1462 according to the latest Renaissance styles.
-You then have a leisurely ride back to your lovely hotel in San Quirico.
-Take in the views while enjoying a glass of wine before dinner at the restaurant Al Vecchio Forno.
-Overnight San Quirico.
+You then have a leisurely ride back to your lovely hotel in Montalcino where you can relax at the swimming pool are wander amongst Montalcino's quaint streets, from wine bar to wine bar.
+We walk to dinner in the village.
+Overnight Montalcino.
 Hotel, breakfast, and dinner included.

-Our last ride takes us along one of the most scenic roads in Tuscany.
-Stop for a coffee break in Asciano, a medieval walled town whose inhabitants have ingeniously incorporated the old defensive walls into their homes.
-From there you ride to Siena, where you'll drop off your trusty Vespa and head into the historical center.
+Our last ride takes us along one of the most scenic roads in Tuscany, past Trequanda and the ancient walled village of Asciano.
+Eventually you reach Siena, where you'll drop off your trusty Vespa and head into the historical center.
 Siena's Gothic architecture was left perfectly preserved after the city was taken over by Florence in 1585, and its main square, “Il Campo,” is considered by many to be among Italy’s finest.
 Enjoy lunch in town and then learn all about the famous bareback horserace known as "il Palio" from our local guide, who will also take us to visit the cathedral and its medieval treasures.
 You have free time this afternoon to explore Siena's colorful shops and backstreets, and also time to rest at our hotel before enjoying a final dinner together in town.
-Overnight in Siena in a centrally located superior three star hotel.
+Overnight in Siena in a centrally located superior three-star hotel.
 Breakfast, dinner and hotel included.

 Note on Itinerary: Although we do our best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control, such as the weather